marcelonyc/ga-jfrog-primer/README.md

 ## 1.ga-jfrog-primer-build.yaml
 A more complete example showing links to artifacts in JFrog.
-Run workflow ga-jfrog-primer-build-1 Before you run this workflow, change the GH repo variable JF_URL to the url of your JFrog instance.
+Run workflow ga-jfrog-primer-build-1 Before you run this workflow,
+1. Change the GH repo variable JF_URL to the url of your JFrog instance.
+2. Change the build name in the yaml (ga-jfrog-primer-build-1) to your build
+3. Commit and push the changes
+4. Run workflow ga-jfrog-primer-build-1